S Corp Tax Treatment in California – Guide for Freelancers

 If you’re a sole proprietor you can’t choose S Corp taxation.
 Instead, you must form a separate business entity in your state.
-Then, you can choose S Corp tax status by filing an election with the IRS.
+Then, you can choose S Corp tax status by filing an election with the IRS (Internal Revenue Service).

-If you’re in California, this means that if you form an LLC or corporation, you have the option of using S Corp taxation.
+If you’re in California, this means that if you form an LLC or corporation, you have the option of using S corporation status for taxation.

 To understand how S Corps save you money, we need to start with the basics: